systemli/ansible-role-hidden-service/README.md

 Install and configure one or multiple Tor Hidden Services.

-Hostname and private key will be generated via tor restart, if not supplied as variable.
+Hostname and private key will be generated if not supplied as variable.

+Hint: It may take up to one minute, until the service is announced in the tor network and reachable.

 Role Variables